mfenniak/dynamodb_fdw/README.md

 - Most filtering is done by PostgreSQL, excluding the partition key query.
 More filtering operations could be sent to DynamoDB to reduce the amount of data being retrieved.
 - Haven't performed any testing on how the FDW works when DynamoDB is throttling API requests; I suspect it will not work well.

+## Development

+dynamodb_fdw has two sets of tests; unit tests that run without a PostgreSQL database or an AWS account, and integration tests that require both.

+To run the unit tests, set up a virtualenv, pip install the requirements, and then run `pytest tests/unit`.

+To run the integration tests, set up a virtualenv, pip install the requirements, and then run `pytest tests/integration`.
+An active PostgreSQL server on localhost port 5432, dbname postgres, user postgres, password password, and the dynamodb_fdw system installed into it, is all required.
+Active AWS credentials are required.
+DynamoDB tables will be created in the us-east-1 region.

 ## Thanks

 This is a fork of Fabio Rueda's original DynamoDB FDW implementation, https://github.com/avances123/dynamodb_fdw.
 Not much remains of that original code base, but I thank Fabio for providing a great starting point!